markstringer-dti/markstringer-dti.github.io/dti.md

 So what can be done?
 To solve this problem?
 What absolutely must not be done, as we discussed in chapters two and three, is to avoid the genuine difficulties that the project is facing.
 That way failure or possibly trench warfare lies.

-The project is entering a vulnerable, cold phase, where it is not support and value from the idea because we are starting to find out what is wrong with the idea, and the same time there is no support and value from the reality, because there is no reality.
+The project is entering a vulnerable, cold phase, where it is not supported and valued for the appeal of the idea.
+This because we are starting to find out what is wrong with that idea.
+At the same time there is no support and value for the reality, because there is no reality.
+We don't have anything to show yet.

 As someone who is trying to help this project get delivered, it is important to do two things.
-Firstly, it's important not to hesitate to move a project through this phase, and this is what we talked about in Chapter two, when we talked about agreed activity and in Chapter three where we talked about the awful situations a project can get into if the problems with agreed activity aren't tackled.
+Firstly, it's important not to hesitate to move a project through this phase.
+This is what we talked about in Chapter two, when we talked about agreed activity.
+It's also what we talked about in Chapter three.
+A project can get into an awful state if the problems that agreed activity is there to avoid aren't tackled.

 So, someone who wants a project to succeed shouldn't do anything to stop it moving into this phase.
 At the same time, you should know where you're going and what kind of things can should be done to get you out the other side of this difficult phase.

 OK, here's where it gets even harder.
 There are two kinds of thing that you should be doing to get the project through this difficult phase and on the road to success.
 And here's what makes this difficult.
-Both of the kinds of things that you should be dong are the kinds of things that the sponsors of a project are likely are either a pointless waste of time or are actually damaging to the project and should be stopped.
+Both of the kinds of things that you should be doing aren't often popular or well-recevied.
+They are the kinds of things that the sponsors of a project are likely to think of as either a pointless waste of time or the kind of thing that should be stopped.

 What are these two things?
 Stakeholder research, which I'll talk about in more detail in the next chapter, and working software.

 What do I mean by stakeholder research?
 I mean as a product team developing a good understanding of who is interested in the product and what their interest is.
 Notice here that I'm not saying "user research" that's because stakeholder research doesn't just include users, it include other individuals, organisations, interest groups that might be interested in the product.

-Also, as I'm writing this, I'm resisting from saying things like "find out as much as you can about the people who are paying for this project" or "find out everything that you possibly can about your users."
+I'm resisting saying things like "find out as much as you can about the people who are paying for this project" or "find out everything that you possibly can about your users."
 Why?
 Because as a seasoned and grizzled project manager I'm very careful of statements that involve "all".

 But I can say this.
-You need a strategy for mapping the ecosystem of stakeholders and you need a strategy for investigating the needs of users and using what you find from these investigations to inform what goes into working software.
+You need a strategy for mapping the ecosystem of stakeholders.
+You need a strategy for investigating the needs of users.
+You need a way of taking what you find and using it to inform what goes into working software.

-At the same time, you need a strategy for getting working software that addresses these needs and is attractive to the ecosystem of stakeholders as near to real users using real data as you possibly can.

 So how do we do this?
-How do we acheive this shift from the "Flowers", where value and support for an idea comes from the idea itself to the "Fruit" where value and support comes from a real thing, a real, working piece of software.
+How do we acheive this shift?
+From "Flowers", where value and support for an idea comes from the idea itself to the "Fruit" where value and support comes from a real working piece of software.

 ## Chapter 5 - Working Software